csiitian/Interview-Preparation/Low Level System Design/questions.md

     - Is meeting room available? etc
 - Design and Implement a logger library that applications can use to log messages.
 - Design a configuration management system
-    - User should be able to add configuration
+    - domain.User should be able to add configuration
-    - User should be able to delete configuration
+    - domain.User should be able to delete configuration
-    - User should be able to search for configuration
+    - domain.User should be able to search for configuration
-    - User should be able to subscribe to Configuration So that any updates in configuration will gets notfied to user
+    - domain.User should be able to subscribe to Configuration So that any updates in configuration will gets notfied to user
 - Design Amazon comments filtering system
 - Design a Vending Machine
     - Add items to the vending machine in fixed number of slots